Here are 15 bits of bowhunting advice to think about before you get into the game.

 8. Deer season starts on opening day, but bowhunters get first dibs

-Some bow seasons start while it's still very green and lush.
+Some early seasons for archery start while it's still very green and lush.
 For many it means using some kind of insect repellent, and that puts a real damper on your scent control.

 Still, the best part of it all may be that deer are still in a summer or early fall pattern, and likely not used to hunters being in the field yet.
 Once gun season begins and the hunting pressure is higher, the deer start to pattern to the change as it is happening.